Albania country brief

 Twenty per cent of Albania is fertile, arable land.
 It has untapped natural resources (including chrome — one of Albania's most important sources of hard-currency income) and a strong human resource base (a young population and a national literacy rate of 99.1 per cent).
-In 2012, the unemployment rate officially stood at 13.3% .
+In 2012, the unemployment rate officially stood at 13.1 per cent.

 Although agriculture is Albania's largest sector - it accounts for about one-fifth of GDP - it is yet to modernise and small landholders predominate.
 This has caused inefficiency in the agricultural industry and, in addition to energy shortages, has stalled foreign direct investment (FDI) - the lowest in the region.
-The Albanian Government has developed a new thermal power plant near Vlore and plans to upgrade transmission lines between Albania and Montenegro and Kosovo to help relieve the energy shortages.
 Fiscal and legislative reforms have also been introduced in an attempt to improve FDI.
 Using EU funds, the government is upgrading the country’s poor national road and rail network, another long-standing barrier to sustained economic growth.